LI-Ke/Jena/README.md

 # Jena
-Some basic operations of RDF
+Some basic operations of RDF graph and conversions of file format by using Jena API